New fatigue risk management rules for operators and pilots

 Q. How much does an FRMS cost?

 This depends upon the complexity of your operation and the quality of your preparedness.
 Some operators may wish to involve human performance specialists in developing the FRMS.
 This would add to the cost of FRMS development.
-In terms of FRMS approvals, all work is charged by CASA at the normal hourly rate and an estimate is provided to the operator before proceeding.

 Q. What can I expect during a CASA audit of my FRMS?

 The audit team may consist of CASA Flying Operations and Safety System Inspectors and possibly also human factors staff.
 All documents referring to your FRMS will need to be available to the audit team.
 For example, CASA staff will ask questions about how risks are managed and about investigative processes.
 We may attend or sample the FRMS training that you provide to your staff.
 Pilots may also have a short interview with an audit team member.
-We place significant emphasis on the safety assurance processes in your FRMS, as these processes-when effective-ensure the ongoing health of the system and its continual improvement.
+We place significant emphasis on the safety assurance processes in your FRMS, as these processes (when effective) ensure the ongoing health of the system and its continual improvement.

 Q. We already have an FRMS.
 Does this mean we automatically get an approval?

-No. All operators wishing to obtain an approval for an FRMS must go through the same process as a new applicant.
+All operators wishing to obtain an approval for an FRMS must go through the same process as a new applicant.
 The process for mature operators with a compliant history and only minor items in the gap analysis may be more streamlined, but it is important for all industry participants to understand the difference between prior approval criteria and what is expected under the new system.

 Q. Will this mean another manual?
 Won't there be parallel processes with my Safety Management System?
 What about human factors and non-technical skills training?